About me

 As a person-centered psychotherapist/counsellor I believe that the person who knows what is best for you, is you.
 I won’t be working through ‘workbooks’ or ‘assigning homework’, nor will I be telling you what to do or how to think and feel.
 I believe that those thoughts and feelings are best coming from inside you, rather than imposed upon you.

-My background is in psychology, and I have an undergraduate and a masters degree in the subject.
-I am also currently finishing my PhD, looking at gender and sexual diversity in sex education in English high schools.
+My background is in psychology, and I have an undergraduate, a masters degree and a PhD in the subject.
+My PhD looked at at gender and sexual diversity in sex education in English high schools.

 Previously I have worked at Coventry Rape and Sexual Abuse Centre (CRASAC) as a volunteer counsellor, and as well as working in private practice, I founded a counselling charity that worked exclusively with people who identified as other than straight or cisgender.